-- First check with your health care provider.
-They may already be equipped for water birth with a special tub, or might know of a location in your area that is equipped for this.
+- First check with your healthcare provider.
+They may already be equipped for a water birth with a special tub or might know of a location in your area that is equipped for this.

 - If you plan to give birth at a hospital, make sure their policies permit water birth.
 Increasing numbers of hospitals are welcoming parents who desire water birth.

-- You can rent a birthing tub for about $350.
-Check online or in the phone book.
+- You can rent a birthing tub online for about $350.
 Be sure to ask if the cost includes shipping both ways and what extras they offer to make your birth experience more enjoyable.
 Check with your insurance company to see if they will reimburse the cost of the rental.

 - Contact a local birth center to see if they offer a water birth option.